 2. Attach it with a car seat luggage strap

-If you’re bringing a wheeled carry-on suitcase, a car seat luggage strap can be a great choice!
+If you’re bringing a wheeled carry-on suitcase, a car seat luggage strap (or bungee cord) can be a great choice!
 The straps use the car seat’s low anchors and top tether strap to attach the car seat to the front of the suitcase.
 You wheel it along like normal until you’re ready to use the car seat on board!

 You can even use a bungee cord to accomplish the same thing.
 This great reader-contributed photo shows the travel-friendly Evenflo Sonus (fits newborn to age 5-6) MacGyver’ed to a carry-on bag.